 Pronounced Kuh-Lie-Oh-Pea, the magazine is named for the muse of heroic poetry in Greek mythology and is Pacific’s student literary and arts journal.
 First published in the spring of 1970, Calliope has since woven itself into Pacific’s literary and art fabric.
 It features original art, poetry, prose, fiction, and essays created by Pacific’s students and juried by the student editorial staff for final publication.

 Previous literary publications that served as inspiration for Calliope were The Pharos, an annual published from 1893–1912 and The Hieroglyph from 1931–1933.
 The cover of the first issue of Calliope is the only one not illustrated with artwork produced by a Pacific student, instead featuring a copy of an illustration by Art Nouveau artist, Alphonse Mucha.
 Some issues have focused exclusively on specific genres such as fiction or poetry or were designed around a theme.
-The 2008, 2009, 2010 and 2011 editions have received national attention by winning Apex Awards for Publication Excellence.
+The 2008, 2009, 2010, 2011, 2013 editions have received national attention by winning Apex Awards for Publication Excellence.